charlyoleg2/catalos/README.md

 ------------

 This repository contains the source code of the website [catalos](https://charlyoleg2.github.io/catalos/).
-*Catalos* is the website that exposes the 3D designs made with [parametrix](https://charlyoleg2.github.io/parametrix/).
+*Catalos* is the website that exposes the 3D-models (a.k.a. parts or references) made with [parametrix](https://charlyoleg2.github.io/parametrix/).

 Details